 Layers

 I need to find out why this works, but it does work.
-When eating a bowl of this ramen, the “layers” were distinct – the flavor foundation and mouthfeel of the bone broth, the savory yet subtle ocean flavor of the dashi, and the seasoning from the tare.
+When eating a bowl of this shoyu ramen, the “layers” were distinct – the flavor foundation and mouthfeel of the bone broth, the savory yet subtle ocean flavor of the dashi, and the seasoning from the tare.
 It was a revelation that made all that effort creating this bowl of ramen so worthwhile.

 Toppings